softwarefactory-project/sf-docs/docs/operator/deepdive.rst

 * The **get_logs.yml** playbook collects all the services' logs, it's mostly used for sf-ci logs collections.
-* The **sf_erase.yml** playbook disables and can remove all the services' data, it is used to un-install the services.
+* The **sf_erase.yml** playbook disables and can remove all the services' data, it is used to uninstall services.

 The system configuration
 ------------------------

-The sfconfig script drives the system configuration.
+The *sfconfig* script drives the system configuration.
 This script does the following actions:

 * Generates secrets such as internal passwords, ssh keys and tls certificats,